elastic/ecctl/docs/ecctl_platform_deployment-template.md

 ## ecctl platform deployment-template

-Manages deployment templates (Available for ECE only)
+DEPRECATED (Will be removed in the next major version): Manages deployment templates (Available for ECE only)

 ### Synopsis

-Manages deployment templates (Available for ECE only)
+DEPRECATED (Will be removed in the next major version): Manages deployment templates (Available for ECE only)

 ```
 ecctl platform deployment-template [flags]